chenxy99/Scanpaths/COCO_Search18/README.md

 Since the author of COCO Search18 only releases the training and validation data, we can only evaluate the performance on the validation split.

-We provide the pretrained model in XXX, or you can use you own trained network to evaluate the performance on validation split.
+We provide the [`pretrained model`](https://drive.google.com/file/d/1NtRD08WRTTLIpfPziImUBRqJzFMX4cH6/view?usp=sharing), or you can use you own trained network to evaluate the performance on validation split.

 ```bash
 $ CUDA_VISIBLE_DEVICES=0, 1 python test.py --evaluation_dir "./assets/pretrained_model"